Get instant quote

 What is PLA?
 Printing with polylactic acid

 What is ABS?
-Printing with Acrylonitrile Butadiene Styrene
+Printing with acrylonitrile butadiene styrene

-ABS (acrylonitrile butadiene styrene) is a common thermoplastic used in FDM 3D printing and widely used in injection molding.
+ABS (acrylonitrile butadiene styrene) is a common thermoplastic used in FDM 3D printing and is widely used in injection molding.
 Typical applications include toys such as LEGO bricks, housings for electronics, automotive components, and household appliances.

 What’s the difference between PLA and ABS?

-PLA and ABS differ in tensile strength, density, and typical applications.
-The table below compares the key material properties of PLA and ABS filaments.
+The table below compares the key material properties of PLA and ABS filaments

 Properties* ABS PLA